Joanne Weir Maestra de Cocina

 Larry was the first American and the first person of non-Italian descent to be awarded the Caterina de Medici Medal from the Italian government, recognizing excellence in the preservation of Italian heritage outside of Italy.
 He opened Poggio Trattoria in 2003 near his home in Sausalito as the ultimate experession of his passion for Italy.
 For the past decade it has been a highly acclaimed, three-starred top-ranked San Francisco Bay area restaurant.
 In 2012, as the result of a contested margarita making competition between Larry and Joanne Weir, they co-founded Copita Tequileria y Comida together.

-Daniel Tellez became Executive Chef in 2016.
+Daniel Tellez became Consulting Executive Chef in 2016.
+He was promoted to Executive Chef and Partner in 2018.
 Prior to Copita, he was a partner and the executive chef at Anona Neobistro in Mexico City.

 Chef Tellez, who was born in the capital city, learned to cook alongside his grandmother as a child, and continued his culinary training at numerous restaurants throughout Mexico City and Europe.
 In 2015, he represented Mexico at the Bocuse d’Or Latin America.